-- The TV/DVD remote control barcodes affect Edison while the robot is in standby mode - make sure students do NOT press the play (triangle) button after using the remote-control barcodes.
+- The TV/DVD remote control barcodes affect Edison while the robot is in standby mode make sure students do NOT press the play (triangle) button after using the remote-control barcodes.
 Instead, press the paired button on the remote control to activate that action. - Edison is compatible with around 75% of TV and DVD remote controls.
 If one of your remotes doesn't happen to work with Edison, try a different remote, preferably a different brand.
-Alternatively, you can purchase an inexpensive 'universal remote' and set it to be a Sony DVD remote control, which works well with the robots. - If multiple students are running programs using the remote-control codes in close physical proximity to each other, they may experience 'cross-talk' where one robot receives and reacts to the remote-control signals sent from a different group.
+Alternatively, you can purchase an inexpensive 'universal remote' and set it to be a Sony DVD remote control, which works well with the robots - If multiple students are running programs using the remote-control codes in close physical proximity to each other, they may experience 'cross-talk' where one robot receives and reacts to the remote-control signals sent from a different group.
 Try spacing students out.
 You can also encourage them to select different buttons on their remotes to pair with the robots to differentiate each group from one another.

-Question Туре Sample answ Marking notes 1 SE Program Remote control button You may want to Drive forward Menu navigation wheel 'up' students have Drive backwards Menu navigation wheel 'down' applied logic to their button Spin left Channel down selection to ensure they understand Spin right Channel up the robot's Turn left Menu navigation wheel 'left' Tunctionality.
-Turn right Menu navigation wheel 'right' Play beep Volume down Play tune Volume up
+Question Туре Sample ans wer Marking notes

+1 SE Program Remote control button You may want to check that students have applied logic to their button

+Drive forwards Menu navigation wheel 'up' selection to ensure they understand

+Drive backwards Menu navigation wheel 'down' the robot's functionality.

+Spin left Channel down

+Spin right Channel up

+Turn left Menu navigation wheel 'left'

+Turn right Menu navigation wheel 'right'

+Play beep Volume down

+Play tune Volume up

+l .